Mahoney/mahoney.github.com/_posts/2013-12-10-h2-hsqldb-for-simulating-oracle.md

 blogger_orig_url: http://blog.lidalia.org.uk/2013/12/h2-hsqldb-for-simulating-oracle.html
 ---

-H2 &amp; HSQLDB are two Java in-memory databases.
+H2 & HSQLDB are two Java in-memory databases.
 They both offer a degree of support for simulating an Oracle database in your tests.
 This post describes the pros and cons of each.

 ## H2
 ### How to setup: